hypo69/hypo/pytest/gemini - set 2/en/src/ai/README.md

 3. **Run:** Execute the tests using `pytest`.

-This revised solution provides a solid template for writing meaningful `pytest` tests, and it demonstrates a clear understanding of how to structure and handle diverse test cases, including error situations and boundary scenarios.
+This revised solution provides a solid template for writing meaningful `pytest` tests, and it demonStartes a clear understanding of how to structure and handle diverse test cases, including error situations and boundary scenarios.
 Remember to adapt it to the specific code in your `ai` module.
 Remember to replace the example code with your actual module code.